ChurroC/next-server-theme/packages/next-server-theme/README.md

 All your theme configuration is passed to ThemeProvider.

--   `defaultTheme: Theme = "system"`: Default theme if it a user's first type to the site
+-   `defaultTheme?: Theme = "system"`: Default theme if it a user's first type to the site
+-   `themes?: Theme[]`: You can set an array of all the theme values to this prop.
+This will allow the class to specifically removed instead of rewriting the entire class. [example](#themes)
--   `systemLightTheme: Theme[] = "light"`: System theme with user preference of light mode will be set as this theme
+-   `systemLightTheme?: Theme[] = "light"`: System theme with user preference of light mode will be set as this theme
--   `systemDarkTheme: string = "dark"`: System theme with user preference of dark mode will be set as this theme
+-   `systemDarkTheme?: string = "dark"`: System theme with user preference of dark mode will be set as this theme
--   `themeKey: string = "theme"`: Cookie and localstorage key to store theme
+-   `themeKey?: string = "theme"`: Cookie and localstorage key to store theme
--   `resolvedThemeKey: string = "resolvedTheme"`: Cookie and localstorage key to store resolved theme
+-   `resolvedThemeKey?: string = "resolvedTheme"`: Cookie and localstorage key to store resolved theme
--   `element: string = "html"`: CSS selector to choose which element to update attribute with theme.
+-   `element?: string = "html"`: CSS selector to choose which element to update attribute with theme.
 Remember to move getServerTheme to this location [example](#element)
--   `attributes: string | string[] = "class"`: CSS attribute to which theme is set to.
+-   `attributes?: string | string[] = "class"`: CSS attribute to which theme is set to.
 It does replace all the data so make sure you don't use attribute for anything else.
 Remember to move getServerTheme to this location. [example](#styling)
--   `staticRender: boolean = false`: If staticRender is true it lets you opt out of dyanmic rendering.
+-   `staticRender?: boolean = false`: If staticRender is true it lets you opt out of dyanmic rendering. [example](#static-rendering)
--   `nonce: string | null`: This allows you to use nonces to better secure your webpage [example](#nonce)
+-   `nonce?: string | null`: This allows you to use nonces to better secure your webpage [example](#nonce)

 ### useTheme Options